 The George E. Stoddard Prize is an honor given to second-year MBA finance students who demonstrate leadership and academic excellence.
 The recipients are chosen by a committee of MBA finance faculty and represent a vote of confidence in the students, their professional potential, and their role as representatives of BYU Marriott’s MBA program around the globe.
 Prize winners are evaluated based on academic performance and commitment to the finance program.

-Five Williams Entrepreneurial Leadership Awards, each worth $5,500, are given each year to students who exemplify vision and innovation, delegation, motivation, and execution in entrepreneurial endeavors.
+Five Williams Innovative Leadership Awards, each worth $5,500 or more, are given each year to students who exemplify vision and innovation, delegation, motivation, and execution in entrepreneurial endeavors.
 Awardees are chosen by committee from students participating in Cougar Capital and/or the Miller New Venture Challenge.

 The post-9/11 G.I.
 Bill fully funds the BYU Marriott MBA tuition costs for US veterans who qualify for 100 percent of the benefit.
 In addition, veterans who qualify for the post-9/11 G.I.
 Bill receive a housing stipend and book allowance.
 BYU does not participate in the Yellow Ribbon Program.
 For more information, contact BYU Veteran and Military Services.